Want to learn how to masturbate? We've put together the 15 best tips and tricks for great masturbation.

-Learning to use different strokes will help you learn to get off with a partner, even if the stimulation isn't what you are used to.
+Learning to use different strokes will help you learn to get off with a partner, even if the stimulation isn't what you are used to experiencing.

 Try twisting, pulling, three fingers, anything you can think of to alter the way you stroke yourself.

-While the corona (the ridge around the head of your penis) and the frenulum (the underside where the head and shaft meet) have more nerve endings than any other place on your genitals there are other pleasurable places to explore.
+While the corona (the ridge around the head of your penis) and the frenulum (the underside where the head and shaft meet) have more nerve endings than any other place on your genitals, there are other pleasurable places to explore.

 The scrotum has almost as many nerve endings, and the perineum (aka "taint") behind the scrotum plays a huge role in sexual pleasure if you let it.

 Pay attention to your balls.
 Try gently pulling on them or caressing them as you stroke, massaging the perineum (or taint) just behind the balls.